Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ### Subject (User)

-Subject is the entity that grants access to the claims at IAs and the IW.
+Subject is the entity that grants access to the claims at IAs and the IdA.
-In this system, the Subject grants IA to provide IW the Claims for the purpose of providing those claims with other claims to potentially unspecified CCs under the Subject's direction.
+In this system, the Subject grants IA to provide IdA the Claims for the purpose of providing those claims with other claims to potentially unspecified CCs under the Subject's direction.

-This request from the IW to the IA is sent by the Subject's instruction.
+This request from the IdA to the IA is sent by the Subject's instruction.
-The Subject also allows IW to potentially store the obtained claims.
+The Subject also allows IdA to potentially store the obtained claims.

-The Subject also allows CC to make a claims request to the IW, typically for the Subject to receive some services from the CC.
+The Subject also allows CC to make a claims request to the IdA, typically for the Subject to receive some services from the CC.

-### Claims Consumer (CC)
+### Claims-Consumer (CC)

 CC is an actor that typically provides some service to the Subject.
-To perform the service, the CC obtains some claims about the Subject from IW.
+To perform the service, the CC obtains some claims about the Subject from IdA.
 The basis for the processing of the Subject's claims by the CC can be performance of contract, consent, and other lawful basis.

-### Issueing Authority (IA)
+### Issuing-Authority (IA)

-IA, Issuing Authority, is a role assumed by an Identity Wallet that supports signed claims according to this document.
+IA, Issuing-Authority, is a role assumed by an Identity-Agent that supports signed claims according to this document.
-Specifically, it supports an extension to bind the authentication response that CCs received from the IW to the claim sets that it provides.
+Specifically, it supports an extension to bind the authentication response that CCs received from the IdA to the claim sets that it provides.

-The provision for the Issuing Authority are as follows:
+The provision for the Issuing-Authority are as follows:

 1. It MUST implement Claims Endpoint.
 1. It MUST support the issuance of Access Tokens and Refresh Tokens for the Claims Endpoint.
 1. It MUST support the Discovery Metadata extension defined by this document.
-1. It MUST support the registration of the IWs with extensions defined in this document.
+1. It MUST support the registration of the IdAs with extensions defined in this document.
-1. It SHOULD support the registration of the IWs through Dynamic Registration.
+1. It SHOULD support the registration of the IdAs through Dynamic Registration.

 #### Claims Endpoint
 The Claims Endpoint is an OAuth 2.0 Protected Resource that returns Claims about the authenticated Subject.
-To obtain the requested Claims about the Subject, the IW acting as a Client makes a request to the Claims Endpoint of the IA using an Access Token obtained through OpenID Connect Authentication.
+To obtain the requested Claims about the Subject, the IdA acting as a Client makes a request to the Claims Endpoint of the IA using an Access Token obtained through OpenID Connect Authentication.
 These Claims can be represented in variety of format as requested.

 This document defines the following request parameters for the Claims Endpoint request: